Bicycles

 On the LEJOG ride there was also that incident where the rack fell off the back of the bike.
 Probably best forgotten...

 I found the original gearing to be a bit low, so replaced the 46T front cog almost immediately with a 52T.
-This meant that the straight-through middle gear on the rear hub could be used most of the time instead of having to use the less efficient step-up and suited me well for touring in the UK.
-Now that we're in the Netherlands I need a higher gear again.
-You stop far less often and I find I achieve much better average speeds on the smooth bike paths here than on the UK's bumpy roads.
+This meant that the straight-through middle gear on the rear hub could be used most of the time instead of having to use the less efficient step-up and while the gearing was still a little low, this suited me under most circumstances for touring in the UK.
+Now that we're in the Netherlands I need a higher gear again so have a 60 tooth Alligt chainring so that I can keep my speed up.
+I average higher speeds on bike paths in the Netherlands than on the UK's bumpy roads.

-My bike has had its paint topped up a few times and has more than a little rust on the forks (a kind friend gave me a replacement set which I must get around to fitting).
+My bike has had its paint topped up a few times and the forks became a bit rusty.
+A kind friend gave me a replacement fork which is now on my bike.

 This may sound like a long list, but it's not.
 Not over nearly ten years of use.
 The frame remains in sound condition, and that's the most important thing.